 - Training sessions

-Pet insurance isn’t a requirement, but it can give you peace of mind.
+Getting insurance for your dog isn’t a requirement, but it can give you peace of mind.
 Some dogs are prone to more expensive health issues than others, and insurance can save you from a hefty, unexpected bill.
 Compare quotes to your dog’s medical history, and see if your employer offers pet insurance as part of its benefits package.